1. Normal function

 Interindividual differences and plasticity.
 Fiber type distribution is determined genetically and varies between individuals; nevertheless, muscle plasticity allows extensive functional adaptation in response to exercise.
 It seems not possible to switch type I fibers to type II fibers or vice versa by training.
 It may be possible to switch between type II fibers by exercise, but the main effect of training is an increase in fiber diameter.

 muscle mass in aging is mainly the result of a reduction in type II fiber

-size, to some amount also caused by a lack of use.
-Prolonged resistance type
+size, to a considerable extent caused by a lack of use.
+With systematic resistance training, older people can

 Substrate metabolism depending on exercise intensity and duration.
 Substrate utilization depends on exercise intensity, which is best measured as percentage of maximal oxygen uptake (% VO2max).
 At low intensities, most of the required energy is provided by lipid oxidation, mostly from plasma free fatty acids.
 Increases in intensity are predominantly fuelled from carbohydrates, first by oxidation, but with further increases, by ever larger contributions from anaerobic glycolysis.
 To a large extent, this is the result of fiber recruitment.
 At low intensities up to 50% of VO2max, only slow-twitch type I fibers with their high oxidative capacity for lipids are used.
 At increased intensities, motor units of IIa and IIx fibers are added, with increased rates of ATP production but lower oxygen consumption due to higher contributions of glycogenolysis and glycolysis.